SpectralVectors/RightMouseNavigation/README.md

 ### Preferences
 You can adjust the threshold for when you navigate/open menus by adjusting the time the mouse button is held, or distance the cursor travels in __Edit__ > __Preferences__ > __Addons__ > __View 3D: Right Mouse Navigation__ by clicking the dropdown arrow and tweaking the values there.

 Additionally, in the settings, you can change the cursor resetting behavior.
 By default, the cursor will snap back to the location where you initally clicked Right Mouse Button, after navigation exits.
 If you would rather the cursor stay in the center (where the navigation crosshair is) after navigation, you can disable the setting.

-You can enable Node Editor mode in the Preferences.
+You can enable/disable Node Editor mode in the Preferences.

 ## Acknowledgements and Thanks